barumau/pandunia/engli/engli-pandunia.md

 # engli-pandunia
-'s (postposition of possession) - du
+'s (attributive postposition) - du
 -ic (a person or thing with specific character) - iki
 @ symbol - adresharfe
 ####A - A